12 Best Issue Tracking Software in 2026

 Key features:

-Cons: Might not be ideal for clients or users as this is more useful as an internal software dev tool.
+Cons: Might not be ideal for clients or users, as this is more useful as an internal software development tool.
+It can also feel limited for cross-functional teams – designers, product managers, and non-technical users may find it hard to navigate.

 Alternatives: Zendesk and YouTrack.